jessicarush/markdown-notes/markdown_notes.md

 ## links

-As demonstarted above, you can link to any heading within your document using like this: (#lower-case-heading-replaces-spaces-with-dashes).
+As demonstrated above, you can link to any heading within your document using like this: (#lower-case-heading-replaces-spaces-with-dashes).

 This in an [example link](https://daringfireball.net/projects/markdown/syntax).